kencx/source/content/notes/docker/docker-networks.md

 ## Container Networking

-Regardless of the network type used, networking from within the container is the same for all.
+Regardless of the network type used, networking from within the container is the same for all types.

 #### Publishing Ports

 By default, containers do not publish any ports to the host.
-To make a port available, it must be published with `--publish`.
+To make a port available, it must be published with the `--publish` flag.
 This creates a firewall rule which maps a container port to the host port.

 ```bash
 -p 8080:80                 # map container tcp 80 to host 8080